vaibhav174/Chicken_disease_clasification_end2end/README.md

 # Chicken_disease_clasification_end2end
-Build an end to end project using DVC, Docker and CI/CD to classify if the chicken shown in image have "Coccidiosis" ,"Healthy", "New Castle Disease" ,"Salmonella".
+Build an end to end project to classify if the chicken has "Coccidiosis", "New Castle Disease" ,"Salmonella" or is.

-Change data injestion config accordingly define the data class accordingly(custom return type of a function using entity) constant folder init use to read configs prams. we read it once so can define in init file t read yaml files since it it define as box type the vars from config after reading can be be called accordingly
+Tools Used --> deep learning libraries, MLOps DVC, Docker, CI/CD, AWS Deployment Complete dataset Data set --> https://www.kaggle.com/datasets/allandclive/chicken-disease-1

+<b>Note:  For the pupose of demonstration this version of the project only classify between Coccidiosis and Healthy and trained on a really smaller version of the original dataset.
+To re-train the actual model please refer the description below and change the code accordingly</b>

+## Changes for whole dataset
+### ./config/config.yaml
+Contains the necessary configs for each part of the pipeline.
+<b>Please Change the source data URL in the data ingestion stage to the location of complete dataset zip file on local machine.
+The current URL is for a smaller version of the dataset hosted on github.</b>

+### ./templates/index.html
+modify the html file accordingly to have space for 4 outputs

+### ./params.yaml
+Change the number of classes to 4 and other parameters according to your need.

 ## Workflows